francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ## Announcing the recovered symbols
 {: #sec-symbol-ack-frame}

-The FEC receiver MAY advertise the source symbols that have been received either through the network or coding channels to avoid the sender retransmitting the data of the recovered source symbols.
+The FEC receiver MAY advertise the recovered source symbols to avoid the sender retransmitting already recovered data.
 This can be done using the SYMBOL_ACK frame as shown in {{fig-symbol-ack-frame}}.

 ~~~~
 SYMBOL_ACK {